What Tomorrow Will Bring

 Leaving the House was very emotional and sad for me.
 The House was like home.
 I loved the talks in the kitchen, sitting at my favorite table and I wished for the same thing for Monika.
 I was my sister’s support and my Buffalo Ronald McDonald House family was mine.

 Monika and I visited the Buffalo Ronald McDonald House before we returned home to Slovakia.
 Although the front stairs kept my sister from entering the house, we were all able to enjoy the beautiful grounds.
-I will always remember my stay at the House where I was surrounded by the love and support of the staff, volunteers and other guest families.
+I will always remember my stay at the House where I was surrounded by the love and support of the staff, volunteers, and other guest families.
 I don’t know what I would have done without the Buffalo Ronald McDonald House.
 It is an amazing place.